-If you choose to share your work in eScholarship@BC, you will have the option to apply a Creative Commons license to it.
+You will have the option to apply a Creative Commons license to your work.
 As the copyright holder, you can reserve all rights (users can use your work for individual study and research and can reuse fair use portions of the work).
 Creative Commons licenses allow you to define broader reuse rights in advance without requiring users to ask for permission.

 You may decline the Creative Commons option or choose to apply one of six Creative Commons licenses.
-The licenses grant different levels of reuse rights and can be viewed in advance here in order to make your decision.
+The licenses grant different levels of reuse rights and can be viewed in advance on the Creative Commons website in order to make your decision.
 There is no fee to use these licenses.
-If you have decided not to make your ETD available in eScholarship@BC, please decline this license as well, as it applies only to eScholarship@BC.

 For more information about Creative Commons, see Frequently Asked Questions.